chopeen/unifi-docker-raspi/README.md

 # Running UniFi Controller on Raspberry Pi Zero

-Docker image to run UniFi Controller (recently renamed to UniFi Network Application) on Raspberry Pi Zero.
+Docker image to run UniFi Controller (aka UniFi Network Application) on Raspberry Pi Zero.

-You can pull the image from [Docker Hub](TODO): `docker pull TODO`
+You can pull the image from [Docker Hub](https://hub.docker.com/r/chopeen/unifi-docker-raspi):
+`docker pull chopeen/unifi-docker-raspi:latest`

 This repository is a fork of [jacobalberty/unifi-docker]( https://github.com/jacobalberty/unifi-docker), with some additional ideas taken from